ai-collection/ai-collection/README.md

 Vidnoz AI Headshot Generator is an online AI headshot generator, a revolutionary tool that transforms your selfies into high-quality headshots without expensive photo shoots.
-Simply upload a few daily photos and let Vidnoz''s AI algorithms work their magic, seamlessly blending your face onto a variety of professional backdrops and clothing options.
+Simply upload a few daily photos and let Vidnoz's AI algorithms work their magic, seamlessly blending your face onto a variety of professional backdrops and clothing options.